gerardpc/python-course/docs/programming/python_libraries/pyspark.md

 ### Grouping Data

-PySpark DataFrame also provides a way of handling grouped data by using the common approach, split-apply-combine strategy.
-It groups the data by a certain condition applies a function to each group and then combines them back to the DataFrame.
+PySpark DataFrame also provides a way of handling grouped data.
+It groups the data by a certain condition, applies a function to each group and then combines them back to the DataFrame.

 ```python
 df = spark.createDataFrame([